MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-invitations-security-model.md

 ### Identifiers

 Each invitation has an identifier that uniquely identifies it within the network.
-If an identifier is not specified when creating an invitation, Party assigns one.
+If an identifier isn't specified when creating an invitation, Party assigns one.
 For calls to `PartyManager::CreateNewNetwork()`, the assigned identifier is returned in an out parameter and also reported in `PartyCreateNewNetworkCompletedStateChange` when network creation completes.
 For calls to `PartyManager::CreateInvitation()`, the assigned identifier can be retrieved from the `invitation` out parameter or the `invitation` field in `PartyCreateInvitationCompletedStateChange` when the invitation creation completes.

 Although an invitation identifier must be unique, after an invitation is revoked, its identifier may be reused when creating a new invitation.

 ### Initial invitation and other invitations

-Although there is only one type of invitation, the initial invitation created by the call to `PartyManager::CreateNewNetwork()` is a bit different from invitations created later via `PartyNetwork::CreateInvitation()`.
+Although there's only one type of invitation, the initial invitation created by the call to `PartyManager::CreateNewNetwork()` is a bit different from invitations created later via `PartyNetwork::CreateInvitation()`.
 The differences are summarized in the table below.

 Property | Initial invitation | Other invitations
 --- | --- | ---
 Visibility | All devices can see the initial invitation.
-As long as the initial invitation has not been revoked, calls to `PartyNetwork::GetInvitations()` return the initial invitation.
-Upon joining a network, each device receives a `PartyInvitationCreatedStateChange` for the initial invitation if it has not been previously revoked. | Only the device that created the invitation is able to see it.
+As long as the initial invitation hasn't been revoked, calls to `PartyNetwork::GetInvitations()` return the initial invitation.
+Upon joining a network, each device receives a `PartyInvitationCreatedStateChange` for the initial invitation if it hasn't been previously revoked. | Only the device that created the invitation is able to see it.
 A non-initial invitation is only returned by `PartyNetwork::GetInvitations()` if it was created on that device, and a `PartyInvitationCreatedStateChange` is only generated for it on the creating device.
 Revocability | Anyone may revoke the initial invitation.
 When explicitly specifying the invitation configuration, revocability must be set to `PartyInvitationRevocability::Anyone`. | Only the creator may revoke the invitation.
 When creating the invitation, revocability must be set to `PartyInvitationRevocability::Creator`.
-Lifetime | The initial invitation is active until it is explicitly revoked. | A non-initial invitation is active until it is explicitly revoked, or until the user that created it is removed from the network.
+Lifetime | The initial invitation is active until it's explicitly revoked. | A non-initial invitation is active until it's explicitly revoked, or until the user that created it's removed from the network.
 When the user is removed from the network, all the invitations they created are automatically revoked.
 Creator | The initial invitation has no creator. `PartyInvitation::GetCreatorEntityId()` returns null. | The user specified when calling `PartyNetwork::CreateInvitation` is the creator. `PartyInvitation::GetCreatorEntityId()` returns that user's entity ID.

 Invitations (other than the initial invitation) are hidden from other devices for privacy reasons.
 See the [friends list usage pattern](#friends-list) for an example of why this is important.

 ### Users and open invitations

 An invitation contains 0 or more users specified as `title_player_account` [entity IDs](/gaming/playfab/features/data/entities/).
 If an invitation contains users, that invitation only grants access to join the network to those users.
-However, if an invitation contains no users, it is an open invitation.
+However, if an invitation contains no users, it's an open invitation.
 Any user may join the network with the identifier of an open invitation.

 > [!NOTE]
 > On a multi-user device, such as a game console, be sure to use the correct invitation with the correct user.
-Depending on which users are specified in each invitation, it is possible that different users on the device might need to use different invitations when authenticating a user into the network via PartyNetwork::AuthenticateLocalUser().
+Depending on which users are specified in each invitation, it's possible that different users on the device might need to use different invitations when authenticating a user into the network via PartyNetwork::AuthenticateLocalUser().

 ### Immutability

-Once an invitation is created, its configuration cannot be changed.
+Once an invitation is created, its configuration can't be changed.
 However, after an invitation has been revoked, another can be created with the same identifier but a different configuration.
 See the [dynamic single invitation usage pattern](#dynamic-single-invitation).

 ## Usage patterns